scientific-python/blog.scientific-python.org/content/posts/scikit-learn/gpu-ci/index.md

 Name your runner group `cuda-gpu-runner-group` to match the name used in the examples below.

 ## VM Image contents

 The GPU runner uses a disk image provided by NVIDIA.
 This means that there are some differences to the image that the default runner uses.

 The `gh` command-line utility is not installed by default.
 Keep this in mind if you want to do things like removing a label from the Pull Request or other such tasks.

-The biggest difference to the standard image is that the GPU image contains a conda instalation, but the file permissions do not allow the workflow user to modify the existing environment or create new environments.
+The biggest difference to the standard image is that the GPU image contains a conda installation, but the file permissions do not allow the workflow user to modify the existing environment or create new environments.
 As a result for scikit-learn we install conda a second time via miniforge.
 The conda environment is created from a lockfile, so we do not need to run the dependency solver.

 ## Workflow configuration